24f1002355/tds-telegram-bot/README.md

 - `run_python` sandboxing blocks the dangerous builtins (`open`, `__import__`,
-  etc.) and runs in a separate process with a timeout, but it is scoped to "don't let a wayward LLM step do something silly", not "safe against a hostile user" — the only caller is your own agent reacting to the official grading account.
+  etc.) and runs in a separate process with a timeout, but it is scoped to "don't let a wayward LLM step do something silly", not "safe against a hostile user" — the only caller is the own agent reacting to the official grading account.
 - Conversation memory is in-process and resets if the bot restarts, and expires after `CONVERSATION_TTL_SECONDS` of chat inactivity — fine for the